C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 I'm not trying to say drugs are bad (m'kay).
 I spent a lot of time enjoying my life.
 Excessive consume over years, however, is and always will be toxic to you, your body and your mental health.

+### Effects
+The effects of years of drug abuse are devastating and range from confusion, memory disorders, excessive sweating, depression, anxiety,  bipolarity, eating disorder and paranoia to panic attacks, dissociativity and schizoaffective disorder.

+### Treatments
+The good part of the story is, you can fix all of this.
+It's a long way to go; it won't be easy, but it's indeed very possible to get back on track.

+<sub> Side note: If you're being suicidal: Seek help.
+It helps. --- If you can't keep up living: Change your life; make it the one you want to live.  --- [Worldwide hotlines for suicide prevention](https://faq.whatsapp.com/de/android/28030010/)  --- Don't change the life of your loved ones, change yours! <3
+## Increased Risk of Developing Drug-Induced Psychotic Disorders in Patients with ADHD

 ### ADHD
 [ADHD] often correlates with substance abuse.<sup>[</sup>[^adhd-substance-misuse]<sup>]</sup> People who suffer from ADHD should be extra cautious dealing with drugs.
 Increased risk of addiction<sup>[</sup>[^adhd-substance-misuse-2]<sup>]</sup> and high prevalance<sup>[</sup>[^adhd-prevalance]<sup>]</sup> of comorbid disorders carry a high risk of developing psychotic and personality disorders.